6677-ai/tap4-ai-crawler/README.md

 - [![Register on Zeabur](https://zeabur.com/deployed-on-zeabur-dark.svg)](https://zeabur.com?referralCode=leoli202303&utm_source=leoli202303&utm_campaign=oss)
 - Create a new project and service on Zeabur
+  **Note: Web scraping requires certain server configurations.
+It is recommended to purchase paid services from Zeabur and prioritize selecting U.S. nodes.**
 - Fork [tap4-ai-crawler](https://github.com/6677-ai/tap4-ai-crawler) to your own github and update .env params with your own.

 ### （2）Deploying in Zeabur based on code mode